-Ipheion is a small genus in the Alliaceae family that is mostly from Argentina and Uruguay.
-Although some feel this should still be recognized as a separate genus, many authorities now believe that taxa in this genus belong in other genera.
+Ipheion is a small genus in the former Alliaceae family (now included in Amaryllidaceae) that is mostly from Argentina and Uruguay.
 There are conflicting opinions about whether a number of plants, mostly yellow flowered, that have been moved from genus to genus should now be included in Nothoscordum.
 Nothoscordum species usually have several flowered umbels.
 We are putting pictures of these plants on our Nothoscordum wiki page and with a link from this page.
-In 1963 Hamilton P. Traub proposed moving Ipheion to Tristagma, but not everyone is in agreement.
-We are now showing these Ipheion species, which are mostly one-flowered inflorescences, on that wiki page.
-Many of these plants are still named in the trade and sold as Ipheion.
+Since 1800 the species of Ipheion have been treated as Beauverdia, Brodiaea, Milla, Nothoscordum, Tristagma or Triteleia.
+In 1963 Hamilton P. Traub proposed moving Ipheion to Tristagma.
+Currently most authorities include three of those species back in Ipheion: Ipheion sessile, Ipheion tweedieanum, and Ipheion uniflorum.
+Ipheion 'Jessie' and Ipheion 'Rolf Fiedler' in 2019 are considered by many to be cultivars of Ipheion uniflorum.

 Ipheion dialystemon Guagl. see Nothoscordum dialystemon (Guagl.)
 Crosa

 Ipheion sellowianum (Kunth) Traub see Nothoscordum felipponei Beauverd